Navid200/xDrip/docs/Nightscout/GCNS/UpgradeToUbuntu24.md

 3- Clean Up
 - [Stop](../StopVM.md) your old virtual machine.
-- Verify that your new installation is fully functional.
+- Verify that your new installation is fully functional and contains all your data.
 - [Delete your original virtual machine](../DeleteVM.md).